National Wildlife College Courses Online with School Options

 Colorado State University

 Colorado State University's Warner College of Natural Resources offers a comprehensive natural resources program focusing on critical environmental management problems.
-Online courses can be applied towards undergraduate degrees in several areas, including fisheries and aquatic science, conservation biology or wildlife biology.
-A related Master of Science degree in ecosystem science is available in a combined format of online and correspondence courses.
+Online courses can be applied toward undergraduate degrees in several areas, including fisheries and aquatic science, conservation biology or wildlife biology.
+A related Master of Science program in ecosystem science is available in a combined format of online and correspondence courses.

 Washington State University

 Washington State University's Natural Resource Sciences Department offers programs in natural resource sciences, research and education.
 The program has fostered a number of on-campus wildlife-related laboratories and research facilities and has also promoted a number of online courses that feature independent study, online seminars and workshops.
 Courses can be applied to many fields, including biology, ecology, evolution, biogeography, geology, chemistry, genetics and social sciences.

 Oregon State University offers an online bachelor's degree in fisheries and wildlife sciences with a large number of online courses.
 A graduate certificate in fisheries management is also available online.
 Coursework covers a variety of areas, including applied ecosystem ecology, conservation and population analysis.